koel/docs/troubleshooting.md

 Solution: Add or set `BROADCAST_DRIVER=log` in your `.env` file.
 This will make `log` the default broadcast driver and not `Pusher`.

+#### You receive an Unknown error when scanning using the web interface

+Solution: Try scanning from the command line with `php artisan koel:sync`.
+Most of the time, you should receive a more detailed, easier to debug, message.

 #### You receive an `Integrity constraint violation: 1062 Duplicate entry  for key 'artists_name_unique'` error when scanning

 Solution: Set your database and table collation to `utf8_unicode_ci`.